conan-io/docs/devtools/build_requires.rst

 .. warning::

-    This is an **experimental** feature, subject to future breaking changes
+    This is an **experimental** feature, subject to future breaking changes (not changed in 20 months TBD)

 Available since: `1.44.0 <https://github.com/conan-io/conan/releases>`_